iampeterkr/blog/_docs/10-sub-introduction-bitwise-operators.md

 ![codecademy]({{ site.baseurl }}/assets/images/codecademy/00-hint-01.png)
-* You should use `|` and the variable `a` with a mask where the third bit from the right, and only the third bit from the right, is on.
+* You should use `OR(|)` and the variable `a` with a mask where the third bit from the right, and only the third bit from the right, is on.
 * If you do not use `bin()` then you will see integer results

 **설명:** [ Hint ]